-The survey typically runs from January to April and is aimed mainly at final year undergraduates.
+The survey runs from January to April and is aimed mainly at final year undergraduates.

 Every university in the UK takes part and response rates are consistently high.

-In addition, universities and colleges can choose from up to six sets of optional questions.
+In addition to this, universities and colleges can also choose from up to six sets of optional questions.